 NFL strengths of schedule for 2021, ranked hardest to easiest

-NFL strengths of schedule for 2021, ranked hardest to easiest originally appeared on NBC Sports Chicago
+NFL strengths of schedule for 2021, ranked hardest to easiest originally appeared on NBC Sports Bayarea

 The NFL is about to embark on its biggest season yet with an expanded 17-game schedule.
 While an extra game will likely present its own challenges for players, some teams will be up against a tough strength of schedule this season, as well.